chapmandu/rust-in-peace-vscode-theme/README.md

 2. Open run `View → Run`
 3. Click `Launch Extension`.
 This will open up another VS Code Editor
 4. Target scopes using the "Developer: Inspection Editor Tokens and Scopes" command
-5. Make changes to `rust-in-peace-color-theme.json`.
+5. Make changes to `src/rust-in-peace.yaml`, and run `npm run build`.
 You will see changes reflected in the other editor that opened in step 3.

 Please provide screenshots of your changes before & after in Pull Requests.